alertbox/try-docsify/README.md

 ## Requirements
 See [@kosalanuwan/devcontainers](https://github.com/kosalanuwan/devcontainers) repository to get started at the most basic level, and:
-- A [Markdown](https://guides.github.com/features/mastering-markdown/) editor, the lightweight and easy-to-use syntax for all forms of writing on GitHub platform.
+- A [Markdown](https://guides.github.com/features/mastering-markdown/) editor, the lightweight and easy-to-use syntax for all forms of writing on the GitHub platform.

 ## Quick Start
 If you are completely new to docsify, the [Quick Start guide](https://alertbox.github.io/vscode-remote-try-docsify/#/quick-start) is a good source of information.